astroryan97/COVID-19-Mortality-Model/README.md

 There has been an extensive amount of research that has been done over the past year on COVID-19, including the origin and cause, the spread of the virus, treatment, and  a possible cure or vaccination (An-dersen et al. 2020, van Doremalen et al. 2020, Xu & Li 2020).
 Additionally, there has also been a large number of studies investigating non-medial aspects related to COVID-19 such as it's impact on the economy, the role of politics, religion, and how it has changed human culture  (McKibbin & Fernando 2020).
 However, there are still plenty of unknowns that remain as the COVID-19 pandemic continues into 2021 and possibly 2022.
 In this project we will explore the statistical modelling of COVID-19 data in the United States to predict the number of deaths caused by COVID-19 infections.

-This readme is a summary of our work. **Please read the final report for a full breakdown.**
+This README is a condensed summary of our work. **Please read the final report for a full breakdown and analysis.**

+Alternatively, you can view our PowerPoint Presentation at https://docs.google.com/presentation/d/e/2PACX-1vRKRrdWwxATz01SyrOZijKmnjXunNAVO6iCAqFp__5XI6AuKyMByK48SIGyON-mYaEMIGwSbXgcoYwW/pub?start=false&loop=false&delayms=30000

 ## Methodology
 ### The Data